dnsimple/dnsimple-support/content/articles/dkim-record.markdown

 ## Setting up DKIM

 DKIM requires the addition of public keys into your DNS zone.
 The key is often provided to you by the organization that is sending your email, for example [SendGrid](https://sendgrid.com/docs/Glossary/dkim.html), [Postmark](http://support.postmarkapp.com/customer/portal/articles/64739-what-is-dkim-), or [Google Apps](https://support.google.com/a/answer/174124?hl=en).
-You'll either insert the key directly into your zone as a TXT record, or it will be a CNAME pointing to the key in your provider's DNS.
+The key will either be inserted directly into your zone as a TXT record, or it will be a CNAME pointing to the key in your provider's DNS.

 If you're given a string representing the DKIM, it usually looks something like this: